 While you may have places to temporarily escape the sun, such as a tent or the back of someone’s SUV, you can’t hide from it forever.
 Applying generous amounts of sunscreen and keeping the sun off your face with a hat will protect you from severely burning/suffering from sun poisoning.

 For all your hygiene needs, both baby wipes and dry shampoo are must-haves.
+Additionally, bringing along a hygiene kit could be a wise idea.
 Use baby wipes to freshen up and dry shampoo to wash your hair.
 The god-send of dry shampoo can seriously make you feel a million times better in the humid Tennessee heat.
 And don’t forget paper towels and toilet paper.
 Although there will be plenty of portable toilet facilities at the festival, supplies of paper towels and tissues can run out quickly, so these two items are essential.

 First aid kit/hand sanitizer